probot/probot/docs/deployment.md

 Probot logs messages using [pino](https://getpino.io/).
 There is a growing number of tools that consume these logs and send them to error tracking services: https://getpino.io/#/docs/transports.

+By default, probot can send errors to [Sentry](https://sentry.io/).
+Set the `SENTRY_DSN` environment variable to enable it.

 ## Serverless

 Serverless abstracts away the most menial parts of building an application, leaving developers to write code and not actively manage scaling for their applications.
 The [Serverless Deployment](./serverless-deployment.md) section will show you how to deploy you application using functions instead of servers.